microsoft/Power-CAT-Copilot-Studio-Kit/README.md

 To further enrich results, additional data points can be retrieved from Azure Application Insights and from Dataverse, by analyzing Conversation Transcript records (to get the exact triggered topic name, intent recognition scores, etc.).
 For AI-generated answers, that are by nature non-deterministic, AI Builder prompts are used to compare the generated answer with a sample answser or with validation instructions.

+Today, the tool supports these types of tests:
+- Response exact match.
+- Attachments match.
+- Topic match (requires Dataverse enrichment)
+- Generative answsers (requires AI Builder for reponse analysis, and Azure Application Insights for details on why an answer was or was not generated)

 ![2024-06-21 14-58-06-799](https://github.com/microsoft/Powercat-Copilotstudio-Accelerator/assets/37898885/d800d716-9942-421f-bfcf-32e00488c34c)